 The county of fiscal responsibility must be determined for all ALTCS customers.
-However, this determination only affects customers who are age 65 or older (elderly) or have a physical disability (EPD) who are not American Indians with on-tribal lands status or who are not developmentally disabled.
+However, this determination only affects customers who are age 65 or older (elderly) or have a physical disability (EPD) and are enrolled with an EPD program contractor.
 Not all counties have the same program contractors.
 The fiscal county is determined in order to enroll the customer with the correct program contractor for that fiscal county.